Big-Biodiversity-Collaborative/firefly/README.md

 # firefly
-Data and code for species distribution modeling for the southwest spring firefly.
+Data and code for abundance and occupancy modeling for the southwest spring firefly.